Springfield, MO dog bite lawyer discusses case with client.

 Strong evidence is the foundation of a successful personal injury claim.
 As soon as you are able, start documenting everything related to the incident.
 Take clear photos of your injuries immediately after the bite and continue to take pictures throughout the healing process to show their progression.
 If you can, get photos of the location where the attack occurred and the dog itself.
 Be sure to collect the name and contact information of the dog’s owner and anyone who witnessed the event.
 It’s also a good idea to write down every detail you can remember about the attack while it’s still fresh in your mind.

-Report the Bite to Authorities
+Step 3: Report the Dog Bite to Authorities

 Filing an official report with local authorities is a crucial step.
 Contact the Springfield Animal Control or the police department to report the dog bite.
 This creates a formal record of the incident, which can be used to support your case.
 In Missouri, the law is on the side of the victim.
 You don’t need to prove the dog had a history of aggression.
 You only need to show that the dog caused your injury and that you were legally on the property where the bite occurred.
 An official report from animal control can help establish these facts and identify the dog’s owner, making it easier to hold them accountable.